+From the variety of colors, to the versatile growing styles, to even an edible variety (the pineapple!), each of the bromeliad types have something special to offer.
 When asked to describe bromeliads in three words, the first three descriptors that come to mind are exotic, low-maintenance and varied.
 While these unique, tropical plants may be well known for their beauty, the bromeliad family is also extensive, with more than 2,700 identified species.
-From the variety of colors, to the versatile growing styles, to even an edible variety (the pineapple!), each type of bromeliad has something special to offer.

-That can make deciding which type to buy a bit of a challenge.
-To help you narrow down your choices, we’ve highlighted five of the most commonly sold varieties of bromeliads below.
+That can make deciding on which of the bromeliad types to buy a bit of a challenge.
+To help you narrow down your choices, we’ve highlighted five of the most commonly sold bromeliad varieties below.

 (Note: Our specialty is the Guzmania and Vriesea varieties, but there are others we thought were worth mentioning even though we don’t grow them at our greenhouse.)